wilhelmlofsten/loginAppl_JAVAFX_wMySQL/README.md

-# loginAppl_JAVAFX_wMySQL Project
+# Registratior Project - Cookie Contributor
-### JavaFX application with database connectivity.
+## JavaFX application with database connectivity.
 In this JavaFX application project, I made an account registrator where we store user registration form data into MySQL database using JDBC API.
-###The project was made in IntelliJ IDEA 2021 and revolved around these technologies:
+The project was made in IntelliJ IDEA 2021 and revolved around these technologies:
 JDK 1.8, JavaFX, FXML, MySQL Connector Java - 8.0.31  and JDBC